TEACHING ASSISTANTS. BUT IT’S SO MUCH MORE THAN THAT.

 M.I.Ts are our 8th grade participants who are learning and training to become Madrichim at CAARS.
 Our teen leadership program provides a foundation for our teens to be successful in this important role.
 M.I.Ts learn how to model Jewish values, lead small groups, facilitate games, communicate with students, aid in classroom management, write lesson plans and incorporate Jewish topics.

 M.I.T will work in a classroom with the support of a supervising teacher and at least one older, experienced madrichim.
-We will hold once a month training sessions on Zoom throughout the year.Madrichim Program Application
+We will hold once a month training sessions throughout the year.Madrichim Program Application